 - Identify the company in the “from” line and email address

 - Give recipients a way to unsubscribe

-If we scroll to the bottom of that same email, we can see that they continue to nail CAN-SPAM compliance:
+At the bottom of the same email, we can see they continue to nail CAN-SPAM compliance:

 What they did right: